-However, on the whole, Catholics suffered more often and more violent attacks than Jews from riots, religious intolerance and vicious expressions of hatred (Endelman 1986, 109; Panayi 1996, 3; Ward 2004, 122).
-Indeed, eruptions of hatred against religious minorities did not necessarily emanate from a religious background.
+However, as noted, on the whole, Catholics suffered more frequent and more violent attacks than Jews in the form of riots, religious intolerance, and vicious expressions of hatred (Endelman 1986, 109; Panayi 1996, 3; Ward 2004, 122).
+Indeed, eruptions of hatred against religious minorities did not necessarily emanate from religious convictions.
 The Irish Catholics were influenced by what John Hewitt called

 …the history: